Survival is only for professionals with more than two skills

 Many people seem to discuss this issue a lot these days.
 Probably, we are afraid that robots may take over human jobs in the near future.
 In Japan, generalists have dominated the business world for a long time, but the odds may become against them.
 The future of even specialists is not completely secured, though.
 Some business books say we need two specialized skills in order to compete robots in business.
 That sounds desperate especially to generalists like me.
-You’ve heard about the principle of 10000 hours, right?
+You’ve heard about the 10000-hour rule, right?
 Malcolm Gladwell has written we must spend at least 10000 hours to become a true master of any skill.
 It seems almost impossible for a generalist to aim for a specialist from today.
 Can we (generalists) escape this certain death?

-Generalists seeing the bigger picture
+Generalists see the bigger picture

 While struggling in despair, I found a book with an encouraging title “Range: Why Generalists Triumph in a Specialized World.”
 To summarize the author’s point of view, a complex world needs generalists who can zoom out and look at larger outcomes we should really care about.
 The more complex the world gets, the more generalists we need.
 It’s encouraging, isn’t it?
 Generalists seem to be able to coexist with robots somehow.